Yisrael Kristal: Holocaust survival

-In 1940, after the Germans had taken over Poland during World War II, Kristal continued to manufacture candy, at times secretly and at other times with the encouragement of the heads of the ghetto, among them head of the Łódź Ghetto Judenrat Chaim Rumkowski.
-His two children died in the ghetto, while Kristal and his wife were deported to Auschwitz concentration camp during the liquidation of the ghetto in August 1944.
+In 1940, after the Germans had taken over Poland during World War II, Kristal continued to manufacture candy, at times secretly and at other times with the encouragement of the heads of the Łódź ghetto, among them Judenrat head, Chaim Rumkowski.
+His two children, from his first marriage, died during this time in the ghetto, while Kristal and his wife were subsequently deported to Auschwitz concentration camp in August 1944.

 Kristal's wife was murdered in Auschwitz; he worked as a forced laborer and survived.
 When the camp was liberated by the Red Army, Kristal weighed 82 lb.
 He was taken to the hospital, where he returned to his profession and made candies for Soviet soldiers, before returning to Łódź, where he rebuilt his destroyed candy shop and met his second wife, Batsheva.
 They married in 1947.
 The couple had a son, Chaim, who was born in Poland, and a daughter, Shula, who was born in Israel.